 When creating content in 2019, It’s crucial that you demonstrate your expertise and authority on the subject in order to rank well in the search engines.

 6. Acquire Links

-Google’s search engine was unique when it launched in 1997, as it was the first search engine that used Backlinks as a major factor in its algorithm.
-Even though it’s widely agreed that backlinks are declining as a ranking factor, they’re still going to be essential to rank highly in 2019.
+Google’s search engine was unique when it launched in 1997, as it was the first search engine that used backlinks as a major factor in its algorithm.
+Even though it’s widely agreed that backlinks are declining as a ranking factor, they’re still essential to rank highly in 2019.

 Gone are the days where you can use dubious methods to acquire links and have your website perform well in search.
-In 2019, it will be ever important to acquire natural, high quality and topically relevant links from partners and complementary businesses.
+In 2019, it is ever important to acquire natural, high quality and topically relevant links from partners and complementary businesses.

 7. Local Search

 Let’s face it, proximity matters to all searchers, even more so for those searching on a mobile device.
 Local search is one of the fastest growing areas of SEO, and this is expected to grow further throughout 2019.